-The economy of Lostwithiel provides employment for many who live within the town but also for many who travel into Lostwithiel for work.
+80. The economy of Lostwithiel provides employment for many who live within the town but also for many who travel into Lostwithiel for work.
+The Table below shows figures for 2001, figures for Lostwithiel in 2011 are not yet published.
 Correspondingly, many Lostwithiel residents travel outside the town for work or educational purposes.
 Reflecting its population structure, there is a large group of the retired.
 This balance of inflow and outflow employment movement benefits local retail and service providers but also poses problems of transport and traffic management.